Cumbres Sunset Train

 Spend an enjoyable evening in the mountains on a Cumbres Sunset Train!
 The Cumbres Sunset Train departs Chama on Saturday evenings in July, August, and now into September.
 Relax to the sounds of a steam-engine pulling its way through the beautiful Rio Chama Valley as the train climbs through the mountains to Cumbres Pass at 10,015 ft.

-Dinner is served in our newly built pavilion at the historic Cumbres Depot.
+Dinner is served in our pavilion adjacent to the historic Cumbres Depot.

 Enjoy live music and cool Saturday evenings.
 During your excursion, view the spectacular sunsets that only the Rocky Mountains can bring!
 And watch out for the Cresco Gang!

-Please note: We’ve heard tales that the notorious dastardly Cresco gang may be rollin’ through town July 19th, August 16th and August 30th when the Marshall is planning to carry precious loads on the train.
-So, hold on to your fine ladies and your wallets, gentlemen.
+Please note: We’ve heard tales that the notorious dastardly Cresco gang may be rollin’ through town July 4th, July 18th, September 5th and September 12th.
+The Marshall is planning to carry precious loads on the train, so hold on to your fine ladies and your wallets, gentlemen; you never know what might take place.

 Bring your camera, fresh batteries, and take some rare evening photographs of your train, Trujillo Meadows, and the San Juan Mountains.